searchdiscovery/client-kenvue-ga4-dl-spec/README.md

 - No trailing commas
 - Semicolons required

+## Contributing
+We welcome contributions!
+If you'd like to contribute, please review our [Contributing Guide](./CONTRIBUTING.md).

 ## Questions/Comments
-For any questions or comments, please contact charlie.tysse@searchdiscovery.com.
+For any questions or comments, please [open a discussion](https://github.com/searchdiscovery/client-kenvue-ga4-dl-spec/discussions).